Note:

 6. Meaning of the separate process

-10 - Select "Edit > Split/Join > Auto-Split" menu and click "Yes" button in the dialog box which inquires about the separation (Picture No. 7).
+10 - Select the "Edit > Split/Join > Auto-Split" menu and click the "Yes" button in the dialog box that inquires about the separation (Picture No. 7).

 7. Separate objects before the split?
 Yes.

 11 - After a short while, the design will be automatically split into two parts, both without disruptions (Picture No. 8).
 Compare these results with those shown in Picture No. 9, which were obtained without separating objects.
-The bottom part is disrupted, because some of its stitches (those which midpoints lie in the red section of the hoop) were included to the upper part.
+The bottom part is disrupted because some of its stitches (those whose midpoints lie in the red section of the hoop) were included in the upper part.

 8. Separated objects split across hoop boundary